-The School of Environmental and Forest Sciences Director ‘s Office supports graduate student travel to national conferences, seminars, and professional meetings.
-This funding is meant to supplement, not replace, research grant funding and the Graduate School Fund for Excellence and Innovation (GSFEI).
-There are deadlines associated with the GSFEI funding, which must be met for all travel funding requests.
+The School of Environmental and Forest Sciences Director’s Office supports graduate student travel to national conferences, seminars, and professional meetings.
+This funding is meant to supplement, not replace, research grant funding and the Graduate Student Conference Travel Awards available from the Graduate School.
+There are deadlines associated with this funding, which must be met for all travel funding requests.
 In addition, there is travel funding available from the College of the Environment and the Graduate and Professional Student Senate, both described below.

 Director’s Office Funding